 msg = "A0001692185BD5CF400000DFC696"

 In MHR messages, different hazard condition levels are reported, such as turbulence, wind shear, microburst, icing, and wake vortex.
 It also includes temperature, pressure, and radio height.
-In Table 1.2, the structure of the MHR message is shown.
+Table 1.2 shows the structure of the MHR message.

 It is worth noting that during real flights, MHR messages are much rarer than MARA messages.
-Whenever they are available, most of the messages only contain temperature information.
+Based on the tests I conducted, whenever MRAR messages are detected, most of the them only contain temperature information.

 FIELD | MSG | MB | BITS |